ovh/docs/pages/platform/ai/training_tuto_01_train_your_first_model/guide.en-gb.md

 ## Use case:
 We will train an image classifier on the *Fashion MNIST* dataset.
 This dataset contains 70,000 examples of *Zalando*'s article images.
 Each one is a 28x28 grayscale image, associated with a label from 10 classes.
-This dataset is available on their [GitHub repository](https://github.com/zalandoresearch/fashion-mnist), but I will directly download it from [Kaggle](https://www.kaggle.com/datasets/zalando-research/fashionmnist).
+This dataset is available on their [GitHub repository](https://github.com/zalandoresearch/fashion-mnist), but you can directly download it from [Kaggle](https://www.kaggle.com/datasets/zalando-research/fashionmnist).
 It is a `.zip` file of 72MB size.

 ## Requirements